 Do not use after a heavy downpour or during icy conditions.

 This park is where the Blair Witch Project was ACTUALLY filmed.
 The trails at Patapsco State Park are singletrack, less the Grist Mill Trail

 , which is a paved route that takes you along the river and intersects with many trail heads.
 It's less than ten minutes from Baltimore, but you would never know it!
 Most of the year, the trails are stunning!
 You need to watch your footing a little.
 But you're out in the woods, not a rail trail.

 Need to Know

-Follow either until you get to a fire road and turn left to go downhill.
-This trail is called Waterbars.
-Take that until you get to a paved road and turn right on to River Rd.
-River Rd takes you to a pavilion area where there is a playground, restrooms, parking, etc. Right at the end of the playground area turn left onto Gun rd and cross the bridge.
-Shortly after that, you'll see the trail pick up again to your left.
+pick up again to your left.
 Continue onto the trails again!
 Follow it until it takes you out to another little parking area and head very briefly to the left, until you see an archway/tunnel.
-Turn right up the tunnel onto the road and follow that to the first parking area you saw at the end of soapstone.
-Follow soapstone back to the parking area.
-DONE! :)
+Turn right up the tunnel onto the road and follow that to the first parking area you saw at the end of Soapstone Trail

 Flora & Fauna

-You'll find deer here all year, at all times of the day, along with foxes, the occasional snake - in 100+ runs in the park, I've only seen one - and toads hopping during night runs like mad for a month in the summer.
+You'll find deer here all year, at all times of the day, along with foxes, the occasional snake (in 100+ visits to this park, I've only seen one), and toads hopping like mad for a month in the summer.